Table of Contents

 Enhanced Back Development

-This row primarily focuses on the lats, rhomboids, and trapezius; all of these muscles support a significant portion of your upper body and contribute to developing a wider, more defined back.
-You’re recruiting even the middle of your back and posterior chain, so it’s a compound movement that equates to significant muscle gains.
+This row primarily focuses on the lats, rhomboids, and trapezius, which support your upper body and contribute to a wider, more defined back.
+Because you must hold a hinged torso position, you also train your mid-back endurance and total posterior chain stiffness.

 Safer Technique for Beginners

-The guided bar path of the Smith Machine reduces the risk of improper form that often happens with free-weight rows.
-This makes it ideal for those who are still learning how to hinge correctly and engage their core without straining their lower back.
+The guided bar path of the Smith Machine reduces the risk of drifting bar paths that often happen with free-weight rows.
+That makes it easier to practice a clean hip hinge and learn how to brace without “searching” for balance.

 Increased Muscle Isolation